 - Resize and fit your poll on your slide

 Step by step

 For this tutorial, I’ll use the free version so that anyone can get the same results, and you can always upgrade to explore the other options.

 Step 1: Set up your PollEverywhere account

-To get started, the first thing you need to do is make an account with them, so just go their website and go to Sign Up in the top right corner.
+To get started, the first thing you need to do is make an account with them, so just go the Poll Everywhere website and go to Sign Up in the top right corner.

 Then, click on “You’re Presenting” (actually don’t know if it makes a difference which one you choose) to be taken to the sign-up form.
 Just fill in your info, and you’ll get a confirmation email that you just click on – and you’re all set!